 Mix the flour, baking soda, baking powder and salt.
 Sieve them and set aside.

-Whisk together the butter and both sugars in a large mixing bowl using a hand whisk till the batter turns pale and fluffy.
+Whisk together the butter and sugar in a large mixing bowl using a hand whisk till the batter turns pale and fluffy.

 Add the regular egg or vegan egg, whichever you are using, along with vanilla extract.